TheLittleCake/Lou-Rose-pine-niri-dotfiles/README.md

 # Install
 - Copy configs you want from dotconfig to you $HOME/.config/
-- Copy the content of xdg-data-dirs to a repertory present in your $XDG_DATA_DIRS envvar, donc forget to replace "<user>" with you user/home folder !
+- Copy the content of xdg-data-dirs to a repertory present in your $XDG_DATA_DIRS envvar, dont forget to replace "\<user\>" with you user/home folder !

 ## Prerequisites